 - Food and Beverage Directory

-The Compliance Branch is made up of the Buy Queensland Audit team, the Compliance Coordination and Referral team and the Policy and Implementation team.
-These teams work together to conduct audits and investigations, manage procurement complaints, review tenders and ensure that suppliers deliver genuine, quality and secure ongoing jobs with fair pay and safe working conditions.
+The Compliance Branch is made up of the Buy Queensland Audit Unit, the Procurement Investigation Unit and the Strategy and Coordination Unit and the Policy and implementation team.
+These units work together to conduct audits and investigations, manage escalated procurement complaints, and ensure that suppliers deliver genuine, quality and secure ongoing jobs with fair pay and safe working conditions.

 The data collected from audits, investigations, and complaints, informs our guidance material and policy development so we can continuously improve compliance with the Queensland Procurement Policy to deliver on the Buy Queensland approach.

-The function of the Buy Queensland Audit Team (BQAT) is to strengthen existing policies and initiatives through a program of Audit of all BPP projects.
+The function of the Buy Queensland Audit Unit (BQAU) is to strengthen existing policies and initiatives through a program of Audit of all Best Practice Principles projects.
 Policies and initiatives are in place to provide guidance, and to further strengthen Queensland for Queenslanders.

-The BQAT currently provides support on the following policies and initiatives:
+The BQAU currently provides compliance support on the following policies and initiatives:

 - Building and Construction Training Policy